 These are some great questions to ask yourself as you form your production plan.
-Sam Gaty, executive director of NW Documentary states, “People get caught up on the arm race of resolution, low light sensitivity and color space… Those factors only matter if you have an idea of what the outcome is going to be.”
+Sam Gaty, executive director of NW Documentary states, “People get caught up in the arms race of resolution, low light sensitivity and color space… Those factors only matter if you have an idea of what the outcome is going to be.”

 Currently, it’s widely held that the Canon C300 is the most popular camera body among documentarians.
 But if your answers to the above questions lead you to just grab your smart phone and a digital audio recorder, that’s fine too—if it fits your vision for the project and serves the story, so be it.
 And if acquiring the “proper” equipment is stopping you, don’t let it!
 Beg or borrow whatever gear you can.
 Find benefactors who share your passion for the subject, adjust your plan accordingly and go make your documentary.

-As an example, Jonathan Olshefski’s Quest—nominated for Best Documentary at the 2018 Film Independent Spirit Awards—was filmed over the course of eight years, chronicling the daily struggles and successes of an African-American family living in Philadelphia.
+As an example, Jonathan Olshefski’s Quest, which was nominated for Best Documentary at the 2018 Film Independent Spirit Awards, was filmed over the course of eight years, chronicling the daily struggles and successes of an African-American family living in Philadelphia.
 When the project began in 2006, Olshefski was shooting black-and-white 35mm through an old Nikon FG.
-Soon after, he jumped mediums, acquiring a Panasonic DVX100B (standard definition camera), eventually shooting with a Canon 5D Mark III.
+Soon after he jumped mediums, acquiring a Panasonic DVX100B (standard definition camera), eventually shooting with a Canon 5D Mark III.
 Although he was initially anxious about how the mixed formats might work together in post, in the end Olshefski’s editor and post house were able to execute the necessary conversions.